marusheik/cmd_simulator/README.md

 ### 📌 Notes

 - The `.txt` files don’t contain plain text—they link to HTML files located in the `assets` folder.
-- This is a front-end simulation only; it does not interact with your actual file system.
+- This is a front-end simulation only, it does not interact with your actual file system.

 ## Authors